10 Most Frequently Asked Questions About Wharton Lauder

 3. Do summer internships work the same way as a traditional MBA?

 Kim: While the internships offered and accepted by Lauder students work similarly to those of traditional MBAs, there are a few notable differences in the recruiting process.
 The Lauder ‘s network of roughly 2,000 Lauder alumni and students represents a very tight-knit global community of professionals who go to great lengths to support each other.

 Second-year Lauder students, for example, run a program called “Giving Forward” where they help the first-years prepare for the competitive recruiting process on a sector-by-sector basis.
 In addition, each fall, over 50 alumni host one-hour video conference Career Chats with small groups of Lauder students.
 After briefly speaking about his or her career, the session is opened to Q&A, allowing the students to get a much more nuanced understanding of different professional trajectories.
 This is extremely helpful as many MBAs are career changers.

 In addition, Lauder students interested in entrepreneurship can apply for a Jacobsen Global Venture Award, which provides financing for up to three student start-ups each summer.
-Finally, there is the Lauder Leadership Internship, which provides funding for Lauder students to work abroad in social impact, venture capital, a start-up, or a wide variety of other endeavors.
+Finally, there is the optional Lauder Leadership Internship which provides funding for Lauder students to work abroad in social impact, venture capital, a start-up, or a wide variety of other endeavors.

 4. The Wharton MBA offers international experiences.
 Why would I consider the joint MBA/MA program instead?

 Kenric: There are two distinctive features of the joint-degree MBA/MA program to consider.